Policies & action

-The Australian government has made a preliminary estimate of net emissions for the 2020 fire season of around 830 MtCO2e (based on the fires up to 11 February 2020) (Australian Government, 2020d).
+The Australian government estimated 830 MtCO2e of net emissions were attributable to the 2020 fire season (Australian Government, 2020b).
 Emissions from wildfires such as the devastating and unprecedented bushfires in 2019/2020 that burnt an estimated 7.4 million hectares of forest (mostly in national parks and conservation areas) are not accounted for in the inventory, as they are treated as a “natural disturbance” beyond control, and it is assumed that the equivalent amount will be sequestered during forest recovery (Australian Government, 2020b).
 However others have expressed doubt as to the forests’ ability to recover within the time frame given the increased likelihood of prolonged drought conditions due to climate change (Bowman et al., 2021; Readfearn, 2019).

 Government LULUCF emissions data is regularly recalculated for historical and projected emissions.
 The recalculations highlight how uncertain this sector is, and data changes have significant repercussions on Australia’s progress on meeting emissions targets.
 The CAT takes into account the uncertainty of these projections (see the assumptions section for details).

-The waste sector emissions represent 2% of total emissions excluding LULUCF (Australian Government, 2020f).
+The waste sector emissions represent 3% of total emissions excluding LULUCF (DISER, 2021d).
 Emissions from the waste sector are the result of mainly methane related to landfill, wastewater treatment, waste incineration and treatment of solid waste.
-Emissions from waste have decreased in the last year by 2.7% resulting from gas capture at landfill sites (DISER, 2021a).

 The national waste policy does not focus on reducing emissions from this sector (Climate Action Tracker, 2020).
-The Emissions Recuction Fund (ERF) portfolio has at least 106 landfill and waste projects, and the safeguard mechanism limits emissions at large landfills, although this policy does not cover legacy emissions before July 2016 (Climate Action Tracker, 2020).
-There are also concerns over the success of the ERF, as it covers projects that would have abated emissions without the scheme (Climate Action Tracker, 2020).
+The Emissions Reduction Fund (ERF) portfolio has at least 106 landfill and waste projects, and the safeguard mechanism limits emissions at large landfills, although this policy does not cover legacy emissions before July 2016 (Climate Action Tracker, 2020).
+There are also concerns over the success of the ERF, as it covers projects that would have abated emissions without the scheme (Climate Action Tracker, 2020; Morton, 2022a).